aseedb/CryoVesNet-Manuscript/manuscript.md

 Indeed, some vesicles that were in close proximity were misidentified as a single entity.
 Separating them necessitated adjusting the detection threshold to a more stringent value.
 Additionally, there were instances where the detection captured only a fraction of a vesicle, which required loosening the threshold for a more accurate segmentation.
-Overall, the localized thresholding step did not significantly affect the Dice coefficient.
-It changed to 0.79±0.03, 0.81±0.04, and 0.66±0.10.

 Yet the assignment of the correct label to each segmented vesicle was essential for the next steps.

 ### Sphericalization and radial profile-based refinement